slowburn-dev/DataConfig/README.md

 __Serialization framework for Unreal Engine Property System that just works!__

+Unreal Engine features a powerful [Property System][1] which implements C++ runtime reflection. **DataConfig** is a serialization framework build on top of it.
+Notably features:

-- Support every type in Unreal Property System, including delegates and `UObject` references.
+- Support every type can be marked as `UPROPERTY()`, including delegates and `UObject` references.
 - Pull/Push styled API for verbatim data access and lossless type infomation.
 - Out of the box JSON deserialization that supports custom conversion logic.
 - Designed as a collection of tools that can be easily extended to support other formats.